vinhlh/redmart-delivery-slots/README.md

 - Run the app
 `node src/main.js`

-- By default, the script will spin a new tab, and check every 60 seconds.
+- By default, the script will spin a new tab, and check every interval from 10 - 30 minutes randomly to bypass firewall (Bot detection).

+- Keep the tab in a separate window and open, so you can continue your work in a separate window normally.